 Steamed Vegetables: Pair your baked fish with a side of steamed broccoli, asparagus, or green beans.
 The vibrant colors and flavors of fresh vegetables complement the mildness of the fish.

 Steamed Jasmine Rice: Serve the fish over a bed of fragrant rice.
-This is indeed a daily meal of many Asians.
+This is indeed a daily meal for many Asians.

-Dipping sauce: Dipping sauce for Baked Pangasius can be Fish Sauce, Ketchup, Soy Sauce or Sweet Chili Sauce.
-Feel free to try your favorite dipping sauce with it and give me a review!
+Dipping sauce: The dipping sauce for Baked Pangasius can include Fish Sauce, Ketchup, Soy Sauce, or Sweet Chili Sauce.
+Feel free to try your favorite dipping sauce with it and let me know your thoughts!

-Fresh Salad: A crisp, fresh salad with mixed greens, cherry tomatoes, and a light vinaigrette dressing is a refreshing side dish to balance the flavors.
-Refer to my Chickpea Egg Salad, Cucumber Salad or Vietnamese Green Papaya Salad.
+Fresh Salad: A crisp, fresh salad with mixed greens, cherry tomatoes, and a light vinaigrette dressing makes for a refreshing side dish that balances the flavors.
+Refer to my Cucumber Salad, or Vietnamese Green Papaya Salad.

-Roasted Potatoes: Crispy roasted potatoes seasoned with herbs and a pinch of salt are an excellent choice for a heartier meal.
+Roasted Potatoes: Crispy roasted potatoes seasoned with herbs and a pinch of salt are an excellent choice to make your meal heartier.

-These serving suggestions not only enhance the visual appeal of your dish but also offer a variety of flavors and textures that complement the baked pangasius fish.
+These serving suggestions not only enhance the visual appeal of your dish but also provide a variety of flavors and textures that complement the baked Pangasius fish.

 Health Benefit of Baked Pangasius Fish